KHNASM/Asim.SlimDTO/README.md

 ### 2.8 Logging and Debugging

 - Provide logging hooks for developers to monitor DTO creation and cache hits/misses.
 - Allow configurable verbosity through integration with popular logging frameworks (e.g., Serilog).

+### 2.9 Sub-Entity DTO Mapping (with EF Navigation Properties)

+- The system should handle navigation properties in entities and create corresponding DTOs for these sub-entities.
+- Ensure that child entities are included in the DTO by replacing the navigation property with its corresponding DTO.

+### 2.10 Skipping Child Entities (Selective DTO Creation)

+- Provide functionality to skip the creation of DTOs for specific child entities or navigation properties.
+- This can be controlled via flags or method parameters (e.g., `skipChildren: true`).

+### 2.11 Lazy Loading of Sub-Entities

+- Support lazy loading of child DTOs only when explicitly requested, preventing unnecessary DTO creation.

+### 2.12 Nested Entity DTO Creation (Deep DTO Mapping)

+- The system should support deep entity graphs and recursively generate DTOs for nested sub-entities.

+### 2.13 Handling Collections of Sub-Entities

+- Ensure correct handling of collections of related entities by generating DTOs for all elements in the collection.

+### 2.14 Excluding Specific Properties or Sub-Entities via Annotations

+- Allow developers to annotate properties or sub-entities for exclusion from DTOs using the `DTOPropertyAttribute`.

+### 2.15 Circular References

+- Implement mechanisms to detect and prevent circular references when generating DTOs for entities with circular relationships.

+### 2.16 Customizing DTO Creation Behavior

+- Provide extension points or event hooks that allow developers to customize the default DTO creation logic.

+### 2.17 Conditional DTO Creation Based on Entity State

+- Support conditional DTO creation based on the entity's state (e.g., new, updated, archived).

+### 2.18 Handling Complex Properties (e.g., Calculated Fields)

+- Support the transformation or calculation of complex properties before they are included in the DTO.

 ## 3. Non-Functional Requirements